Skip to content

 When instructing your Agent to use a Bitbucket toolkit tool, adhere to this structured pattern:

 1. State the Goal: Begin by clearly stating the objective you want to achieve with this step.
-For example, "Goal: To create a new feature branch."
+For example, "Goal: To create a new feature branch in the repository."

 2. Specify the Tool: Clearly indicate the specific Bitbucket tool to be used for this step.
 For example, "Tool: Use the 'create_branch' tool."